ZeusSeinGrossopa/Covid19-Java-API/README.md

 Additional functions:
 - Adjustable timeslots to collect data
 - Summarized data for Germany available (incidence, deaths, recovered, cases, age-groups)
-- Improved performance because of collectin dedicated data
+- Improved performance because of collect only dedicated data
 - Simple information classes provided for use in JAVA

 ### How to use